hchaudhary1/opencode-prompts/.opencode/command/plan.md

    - This ensures you have complete understanding before proceeding

 4. **Analyze and verify understanding**:
-   - Cross-reference the task requirements with actual code
+   - Cross-reference the ticket requirements with actual code
    - Identify any discrepancies or misunderstandings
    - Note assumptions that need verification
    - Determine true scope based on codebase reality

 5. **Present informed understanding and focused questions**:
    ```
-   Based on the task and my research of the codebase, I understand we need to [accurate summary].
+   Based on the ticket and my research of the codebase, I understand we need to [accurate summary].

    I've found that:
    - [Current implementation detail with file:line reference]